-The Group has also signed a number of reservation agreements to purchase new land for planned logistics parks in Poland, Germany and Austria.
+MLP Group S.A., through its subsidiaries, has executed a number of reservation agreements for the purchase of new land for planned logistics parks in Poland, Germany and Austria.

 In Poland, the land bank was expanded to include land designated for future projects in: Stryków - ca. 45 ha, Pruszków - ca. 20 ha (extension of the existing MLP Pruszków II park), and Poznań - ca. 10 ha (extension of the existing MLP Poznań West II park).